Betwixt And Between: Studying Multiracial Identity

 JOHN: Well, that became later, as I matured.
 I grew up with my - mostly with my mom, who was the black person in my parentage.
 And I identified as black - and do still, mainly.
 However, as time went on, I became more and more aware of how much access - being multiracial in America - gave me to a larger and broader society.
 You can take many opportunities to bring together people of varied diversion - backgrounds as friends of mine in different arenas, and bring them together.
 And they become friends.
 So we're kind of like a linking pin to society; like, we're part of helping heal the wounds.

 CONAN: That's interesting.
 Reginald Daniel, have you had that same experience?

-But certainly, if there are, let's say, operationalize some of the things in their life experience in a way that leads to conflict resolution or reduction of tension, certainly that's great.
-But again, I think that will be an individual kind of situation rather some sort of collective outcome.
-And also, one thing I wanted to say, I was not being critical of people like President Obama, or the people who maintain a black identity in the face of, perhaps, having the option to identify as biracial.
+But certainly, if there are - if they operationalize some of the things in their life experience in a way that leads to conflict resolution, or reduction of tension, certainly that's great.
+But again, I think that will be an individual kind of situation, rather some sort of collective outcome.
+And also, one thing I wanted to say - I was not being critical of people like President Obama, or the people who maintain a black identity in the face of, perhaps, having the option to identify as biracial.
 I have to be very clear about that.
 But what I'm saying is, is there is a different alternative.
-But the retention of blackness among - particularly among people of black and white - is very strong for political reasons in many cases in seeing the need to do that in order to be in the struggle with people of African descent, that's a completely legitimate concern.
-And I also say that you can be in the struggle with people of African descent and also identify as multiracial.
+But the retention of blackness among - particularly among people of black and white - is very strong; for political reasons, in many cases.
+In - seeing the need to do that in order to be in the struggle with people of African descent, that's a completely legitimate concern.
+And I also say that you can be in the struggle with people of African descent, and also identify as multiracial.
 And that was the point I wanted to get across.